 Cryptorchidism occurs when one or both testicles fail to descend into the scrotum.
 This is a fairly common problem seen in dogs, cats, horses, and other animals.
 It is a well-documented genetic trait and animals with this condition should not be bred.

 People often wonder why animals that are cryptorchid need to be neutered.
 The reason is two-fold: for their health and to prevent passing the condition on to future generations.

 Animals that are cryptorchid may still be fertile, especially if they are unilaterally (one-sided) cryptorchid.
 While the retained testicle will not produce sperm, the normal one will.
 This means that there is still a chance that the dog may be able to breed successfully, even if it's not recommended.
-If both testicles are retained, it's likely that the dog will be infertile.
+If both testicles are retained, the dog will likely be infertile.

 While breeding may be possible, cryptorchidism is a known heritable trait.
 This condition is more common in some breeds, especially in toys and smaller dogs such as Poodles and Yorkshire Terriers.
 It is, however, seen in all breeds and is passed on from a father to his (male) offspring.
 The concern for the health of any potential puppies is just as important as your pet's health.